Pizzakeitto/Juustobotti/README.md

 OSUTOKEN=

-DBURL="mongodb://localhost:27017"

-PREFIX="ju!"

 and then do `npm i` and `node bot.js`

 Btw this readme is very much wip so pls ignore most of this stuff

+TODO:

-TODO: Get the bot working with another database mongo bad
+- [x] Get the bot working with another database mongo bad
+- [ ] I guess make the linking of a profile work correctly